Last Updated: 8/2/20 | August 2nd, 2020

 Taking advantage of some of the hotel’s tours, we went dolphin watching (so many dolphins!), snorkeled each day, and visited a couple of the nearby islands.

-Since resorts in the country are geared toward families or couples, there are few solo travelers or non-couples outside the dive resorts.
+Since resorts in the country are geared toward families or couples, there were few solo travelers or non-couples outside the dive resorts.
 My friend and I were the only non-couple on the island.

-I found there wasn’t a lot of guest interaction but since everywhere there is on vacation, I’m not surprised.
+I found there wasn’t a lot of guest interaction but since everyone there was on vacation, I wasn’t too surprised.

 After four days, my friend and I were both a bit ready to move on.
 I can only take vacation life for a few days before I get bored.
-The high life was what I thought it would be — relaxing opulence — but I was itching to see the real Maldives, to experience life on the local islands, and to talk to a few locals.
+The high life was the relaxing opulence that I thought it would be, but I was itching to see the real Maldives, to experience life on the local islands, and to talk to a few locals.

 Life the Way It Should Be